anant00729/anant-sunilam-awasthy-IS24-full-stack-competition-req97073/README.md

 Make sure you have docker installed in your system.
 [Installation Link](https://docs.docker.com/get-docker/)

-If you want to use docker to run the project, use following command:
+To use Docker for running the project, navigate to the root level of the project where the docker-compose.yml file is located and execute the following command:

 ```
 docker-compose up -d